byteworksinc/ORCA-C/README.md

 [udl]: http://ftp.gno.org/pub/apple2/gs.specific/gno/file.convert/udl.114.shk

 In addition to converting the line endings, you will also have to set the files to the appropriate file types before building ORCA/C on a IIGS.
-The included `settypes` script (for use under the ORCA shell) does this for the sources to the ORCA/C compiler itself, although it does not currently cover the test cases and headers.
+The included `settypes` script (for use under the ORCA shell) can be used to do this.